wi6ck/zenxlogger/README.md

--- WICKED LOGGER
+-- ZENX LOGGER

-**ALL CREDS TO wick#4444 / https://discord.gg/wickedlogger**
+**ALL CREDS TO wi6ck and https://discord.gg/7c6Fk3yeWU**

-To use image logger:
-Run installrequirements.bat
-Run setup.py
-Run WickedBuilder.exe

-Enjoy!

-- More detailed explanation at: https://rentry.org/wickedlogger
+This is a simple logger made with python (its compiled to .exe though)

+- Features and explanations on the discord server